 I previously worked as an assistant and a ghostwriter.

 - I enable entrepreneurs and digital nomads to run their business from their preferred chat app and offload repetitive, time consuming tasks.

 - I manage customer service teams, assign tasks to freelancers, manage transactions, do research, represent my clients to their clients, and many more.

 - I help my clients document processes and create systems that enable us to eliminate, automate and delegate time consuming tasks to slowly but surely liberate them from being chained to the laptop from 9-5 or working sixteen hour days.

-- I write and edit articles related to fitness, health and personal development.
+- I wrote articles related to fitness, health and personal development.

-- I write articles and reviews for several CrossFit websites and products.
+- I wrote articles and reviews for several CrossFit websites and products.

-- I ghostwrite for several education blogs including an international school and their homestudy program.
+- I wrote for several education websites including an international school and their homestudy program.